team-charls/jpegls-wic-codec/README.md

 This project is the development phase:

 - Only a x64 version of the codec is provided
-- Only the decoder path is currently functional
 - No installer with pre-build binaries is available, manually building and registering is required.

 ### Supported Operation Systems